 Defining my own Terms and Conditions

 Your own Terms and Conditions, if defined, must be accepted by your clients upon ordering and registering.
+You can define them under My Business / Legal / Terms and conditions.

 The date when a customer accepts your terms, if it has been recorded, is visible on the client's record page.